Ryan Ruocco: ESPN

+In 2020, Ruocco was the first play-by-play announcer to use the correct pronouns for New York Liberty star Layshia Clarendon, who is non-binary, when describing Clarendon’s baskets and rebounds, compelling a progressive and inclusive shift for gender norms in sports.

+In 2023, ESPN formed a second core NBA broadcast team for the 2023–24 season, with Ruocco as play-by-play and former NBA players Richard Jefferson and JJ Redick as analysts.
+The team would call the NBA Sunday Showcase series on ABC (replacing Mark Jones and Doris Burke), plus work together for other marquee events throughout the season and into the NBA playoffs.

+YES Network

-Ruocco is the secondary play-by-play television announcer for the Brooklyn Nets and New York Yankees.
+Ruocco joined the YES Network in 2007 as the New York Yankees statistician.
+He is the secondary play-by-play television announcer for the Brooklyn Nets and New York Yankees.
 He joined the Nets broadcast team in 2011.
-He also does select college basketball games for YES and was the host of This Week in Football for the YES Network that focused on the New York Giants and Jets.
+He also does select college basketball games for YES and was the host of This Week in Football for the YES Network, which focused on the New York Giants and New York Jets.
 His analysts were Howard Cross, Gary Myers, and Ross Tucker.
-He joined the network in 2007 as the New York Yankees statistician.

-Ruocco saw his first action as a lead play-by-play man for the YES Network when he called a series between the New York Yankees and Houston Astros in June 2015.
+Ruocco debuted as a lead play-by-play broadcaster for the YES Network when he called a series between the New York Yankees and Houston Astros in June 2015.

 During the 2019 baseball season, Ruocco stepped up as the main voice of the New York Yankees on the YES Network.
 In addition to Ruocco’s regular slate of Yankees broadcasts, he took over for YES Network’s play-by-play broadcaster Michael Kay as he underwent vocal cord surgery.
-Ruocco also filled in for the legendary radio sportscaster John Sterling on WFAN, who took off his first radio broadcast after working 5,060 straight Yankees games since 1989.
+Ruocco also filled in for the legendary radio sportscaster John Sterling on WFAN in July 2019 when he took off his first radio broadcast after working 5,060 straight Yankees games since 1989.